 - Blows away crumbs to avoid cross-contamination.

 Many food items in your pantry and refrigerator were produced or packaged with compressed air.
-Using compressed air allows food and beverage factories to generate more products more quickly, more easily and with improved uniformity.
+Using compressed air allows food and beverage factories to generate more products quickly, efficiently and with improved uniformity.

 Mist eliminators are specialty filters that remove oil, moisture and particles from compressed air.
-Additional air-filtration systems like these are vital for a critical environment like food processing.
+Additional air-filtration systems are vital for a critical environment like food processing.
 If impurities contact the food, consumers may ingest bacteria or mold.
-This can cause painful sickness or even death.
 Contaminated compressed air leads to the spread of dangerous microorganisms — an oil-free compressor with multiple filters is necessary for the food and beverage industry.

 Modern technology has increased production in the agricultural industry.
 This benefits all of humanity by lowering food costs and increasing food availability.
-On farms across the world, compressed air irrigates, sprays crop seeds, operates dairy machines, inflates tractor tires and ventilates greenhouses, among other applications.
+On farms worldwide, compressed air irrigates, sprays crop seeds, operates dairy machines, inflates tractor tires and ventilates greenhouses, among other applications.

 These compressors last longer than others under conditions of heavy usage.
 Their pressure-lubricated system makes for smoother operation.
-Additionally, they have a decreased risk of overheating, which is important for outdoor use in extreme weather.
-With pre-installed oil filter and pressure gauges, maintenance is quick and uncomplicated.
-Since unexpected downtime of machinery is so detrimental to the agricultural industry, this is a major benefit.
+Additionally, they have a decreased risk of overheating, which is vital for outdoor use in extreme weather.
+With pre-installed oil filters and pressure gauges, maintenance is quick and uncomplicated.
+Easy maintenance is a major benefit since unexpected machinery downtime is so detrimental to the agricultural industry.
 Easy preventative maintenance allows for smoother and more consistent operation.